felipebravom/AffectiveTweets/README.md

 * We are using the MultiFilter filter to nest multiple filters.
 The Reorder filter is used to discard the first two String attributes and moving the class label to the last position.

-* Now you can train a classifier by pressing the *Start* button.
+* Now you can train the classifier by pressing the *Start* button.

 ### Command-line Examples